ameyar3103/MultiAgentHarmDataset/README.md

 # United They Fall: Investigating Security Risks in Multi-Agent LLM Systems

 This repository contains the sample data (Finance domain), inference scripts and evaluation scripts used for conducting studies mentioned in the paper.
+We will release the complete dataset upon acceptance of the paper.

 ## Project structure
 ```